wp-plugins/responsive-header-image-slider/readme.txt

 View [DEMO](http://demo.wponlinesupport.com/image-slider-demo/) for additional information.

 = Installation help and support =
-* Please check [installation help](http://wponlinesupport.com/plugin-installation-support/)  on our website.
-View [Installation help and support](http://wponlinesupport.com/plugin-installation-support/)
+* Please check [Installation and Document](http://wponlinesupport.com/document/document-wp-responsive-header-image-slider/)  on our website.
 * Get [Free installation and setup](http://wponlinesupport.com/plugin-installation-support/)  on your website.